-Honesty and Integrity: Advantage Appraisal Services, LLC
+For honest and ethical appraisals, trust Advantage Appraisal Services, LLC

-Advantage Appraisal Services, LLC holds itself to the industry standards and guidelines set in place for ethics.
-We refuse to accept anything less from ourselves.
-We never do assignments on contingency fees.
-That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
-We can't do assignments on percentage fees.
-That is probably the appraisal industries biggest no-no, because it would invite fraudulent practices since increasing the estimate of the home would raise the fee.
-We don't do that.
-Other unprofessional practices may be defined by state law or professional societies to which an appraiser belongs.
+We require the highest professional integrity possible from ourselves.
+Working on orders that contingency fees is not something we can consider That is, we can't agree to do an appraisal report and collect the fee only if the loan closes.
+We don't do assignments on percentage fees.
+That is probably the appraisal professions biggest no-no, because it would invite appraisal fraud since raising the estimate of the home would inflate the fee.
+We set ourselves to a higher standard.
+Other unethical practices may be defined by state law or professional organizations to which an appraiser belongs.

-As soon as you engage Advantage Appraisal Services, LLC we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.
+When you engage Advantage Appraisal Services, LLC we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.